postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 ### Variables

 * You cannot import existing global variables to a monitor, but you can create new ones during a run.
-* Global and environment variables can be updated and subsequently used during a monitoring run, however they will immediately revert to their original values following, unlike they would in the collection runner with [persist variables](/docs/postman/collection-runs/starting-a-collection-run/#persist-variables) enabled.
+* Global and environment variables can be updated and subsequently used during a monitoring run, however they will immediately revert to their original values, unlike in the collection runner when [persist variables](/docs/postman/collection-runs/starting-a-collection-run/#persist-variables) is enabled.
-    * If you require persistent variables, we recommend adding a call to update your environment using the [Postman API](/docs/postman/postman-api/intro-api/).
+    * If you require persistent variables, you can add a call to update your environment using the [Postman API](/docs/postman/postman-api/intro-api/).

 ### Console output

-* Request and response bodies are not logged to the console for your security and privacy.
+* For your security and privacy, Postman does not log request or response bodies in the console.
-* Headers, as they may include items like cookies and authorization keys, are also not logged.
+* Postman will also not log headers, as they may include items like cookies and authorization keys.

 ### Time limits

-* Runs are limited to 5 minutes, including all HTTP requests, responses, pre-request, and test scripts.
+* Runs are limited to five minutes, including all HTTP requests, responses, pre-request, and test scripts.

 ### File uploads